Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 * upgrades dependencies in `sys.path` in-place
 * writes `.pth` and `site.py` files which aren't useful for us and cause link conflicts

-Setuptools requires that SVEM is used in conjunction with `--record`, which provides a list of files that can later be used to uninstall the package.
-We don't need or want this because Homebrew can manage uninstallation but since setuptools demands it we comply.
-The Homebrew convention is to call the record file "installed.txt".
+Setuptools requires that SVEM be used in conjunction with `--record`, which provides a list of files that can later be used to uninstall the package.
+We don't need or want this because Homebrew can manage uninstallation, but since Setuptools demands it we comply.
+The Homebrew convention is to name the record file "installed.txt".

-Detecting whether a `setup.py` uses `setup()` from setuptools or distutils is difficult, but we always need to pass this flag to setuptools-based scripts. `pip` faces the same problem that we do and forces `setup()` to use the setuptools version by loading a shim around `setup.py` that imports setuptools before doing anything else.
-Since setuptools monkey-patches distutils and replaces its `setup` function, this provides a single, consistent interface.
+Detecting whether a `setup.py` uses `setup()` from Setuptools or Distutils is difficult, but we always need to pass this flag to Setuptools-based scripts. `pip` faces the same problem that we do and forces `setup()` to use the Setuptools version by loading a shim around `setup.py` that imports Setuptools before doing anything else.
+Since Setuptools monkey-patches Distutils and replaces its `setup` function, this provides a single, consistent interface.
 We have borrowed this code and use it in `Language::Python.setup_install_args`.

 ### `--prefix` vs `--root`

 `setup.py` accepts a slightly bewildering array of installation options.
-The correct switch for Homebrew is `--prefix`, which automatically sets the `--install-foo` family of options using sane POSIX-y values.
+The correct switch for Homebrew is `--prefix`, which automatically sets the `--install-foo` family of options with sane POSIX-y values.

-`--root` [is used](https://mail.python.org/pipermail/distutils-sig/2010-November/017099.html) when installing into a prefix that will not become part of the final installation location of the files, like when building a .rpm or binary distribution.
-When using a `setup.py`-based setuptools, `--root` has the side effect of activating `--single-version-externally-managed`.
+`--root` [is used](https://mail.python.org/pipermail/distutils-sig/2010-November/017099.html) when installing into a prefix that will not become part of the final installation location of the files, like when building a RPM or binary distribution.
+When using a `setup.py`-based Setuptools, `--root` has the side effect of activating `--single-version-externally-managed`.
 It is not safe to use `--root` with an empty `--prefix` because the `root` is removed from paths when byte-compiling modules.

-It is probably safe to use `--prefix` with `--root=/`, which should work with either setuptools or distutils-based `setup.py`'s but is kinda ugly.
+It is probably safe to use `--prefix` with `--root=/`, which should work with either Setuptools- or Distutils-based `setup.py`'s, but it's kinda ugly.

 ### `pip` vs. `setup.py`